rssh/dotty-cps-async/docs/Features.rst

      }

-If the underlying monad supports execution caching for using this feature (i.e., two awaits on the same expression should not cause reevaluation) then implicit await is enough for automatic coloring.
+If the underlying monad supports execution caching for using this feature (i.e., two awaits on the same expression should not cause reevaluation), then implicit await is enough for automatic coloring.
 But what to do with pure effect monads, which holds computations without starting them?

 Let's look on the next code: